 District staff are required to help enforce implementation of the district's anti-bullying policy.
 The district's definition of bullying is included below.
 Students who bully another person are to be held accountable for their actions whether they occur on school equipment or property; off school property at a school-sponsored or school-approved function, activity, or event; or going to or from school or a school activity.
 Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.
-The person or persons reporting behavior they consider to be bullying shall not be subject to retaliation or reprisal in any form.
+The person or persons reporting behavior they consider to be subject to retaliation or reprisal in any form.

-A school principal or his or her designee who receives a credible report or complaint of bullying shall promptly investigate the complaint or report and make a record of the investigation and any action taken as a result of the investigation.
+A school principal, or designee, who receives a credible report or complaint of bullying shall promptly investigate the complaint or report and make a record of the investigation and any action taken as a result of the investigation.

 District employees are held to a high standard of professionalism, especially when it comes to employee-student interactions.
 Actions by a District employee towards a student that would constitute bullying if the act had been performed by a student shall result in disciplinary action, up to and including termination.
 This policy governs bullying directed towards students and is not applicable to adult on adult interactions.
 Therefore, this policy does not apply to interactions between employees.
-Employees may report workplace conflicts to their supervisor.1
+Employees may report workplace conflicts to their supervisor.
+In addition to any disciplinary actions, the District shall take appropriate steps to remedy the effects resulting from bullying.